sjsrey/ors/ors.md

 specialist domain.
 Thus, effective communication of results and methods is paramount [@Boulton:2012kx].
 In what follows I trace out the key aspects of open data and access as well as related dimensions of open modeling, open education and open collaboration.
-Analogy of research as software- open source science.
-In the place of open source code we would have open source science where the publications, methods, and data underlying existing work were accessible to all.

 ## Open Data